dcnguyen060899/UC-Berkeley-ML-AI-Professional-Certificate-Capstone/README.md

 This section presents an analysis of predictive modeling for patient length of stay using various machine learning models.
 The models evaluated include Random Forest, Gradient Boosting, CatBoost, and XGBoost.
 The performance of these models is assessed through classification reports, confusion matrices, and ROC-AUC curves.

+### Baseline Model

+The baseline model is a simple model that predicts the most frequent class for all instances.
+This serves as a comparison point for more complex models.

+- **Confusion Matrix**: The confusion matrix (Figure 1) indicates that the model predicts the most frequent class (class 2) for all instances.
+- **ROC-AUC Curves**: The ROC-AUC curves (Figure 2) demonstrate that the baseline model has an AUC of 0.50 for all classes, indicating no predictive power.

 ### Random Forest

-- **Confusion Matrix**: The confusion matrix (Figure 1) indicates that the model struggles with accurately predicting the length of stay for several classes, particularly classes 0, 3, and 4.
+- **Confusion Matrix**: The confusion matrix (Figure 3) indicates that the model struggles with accurately predicting the length of stay for several classes, particularly classes 0, 3, and 4.
-- **ROC-AUC Curves**: The ROC-AUC curves (Figure 2) demonstrate that the model has varying levels of performance across different classes, with AUC scores ranging from 0.68 to 0.93.
+- **ROC-AUC Curves**: The ROC-AUC curves (Figure 4) demonstrate that the model has varying levels of performance across different classes, with AUC scores ranging from 0.68 to 0.93.

 ### Gradient Boosting

-- **Confusion Matrix**: The confusion matrix (Figure 3) shows similar issues as Random Forest, with poor prediction accuracy for classes 4, 6, 7, and 9.
+- **Confusion Matrix**: The confusion matrix (Figure 5) shows similar issues as Random Forest, with poor prediction accuracy for classes 4, 6, 7, and 9.
-- **ROC-AUC Curves**: The ROC-AUC curves (Figure 4) display a range of AUC scores from 0.67 to 0.93, indicating varied performance across classes.
+- **ROC-AUC Curves**: The ROC-AUC curves (Figure 6) display a range of AUC scores from 0.67 to 0.93, indicating varied performance across classes.

 ### CatBoost

-- **Confusion Matrix**: The confusion matrix (Figure 5) reflects challenges in predicting classes 4, 6, and 7 accurately.
+- **Confusion Matrix**: The confusion matrix (Figure 7) reflects challenges in predicting classes 4, 6, and 7 accurately.
-- **ROC-AUC Curves**: The ROC-AUC curves (Figure 6) show AUC scores from 0.69 to 0.93, indicating decent performance for most classes but still room for improvement.
+- **ROC-AUC Curves**: The ROC-AUC curves (Figure 8) show AUC scores from 0.69 to 0.93, indicating decent performance for most classes but still room for improvement.

 ### XGBoost

-- **Confusion Matrix**: The confusion matrix (Figure 7) reveals difficulties in accurately predicting classes 4, 6, and 7.
+- **Confusion Matrix**: The confusion matrix (Figure 9) reveals difficulties in accurately predicting classes 4, 6, and 7.
-- **ROC-AUC Curves**: The ROC-AUC curves (Figure 8) exhibit AUC scores from 0.70 to 0.93, suggesting reasonable performance for most classes.
+- **ROC-AUC Curves**: The ROC-AUC curves (Figure 10) exhibit AUC scores from 0.70 to 0.93, suggesting reasonable performance for most classes.

 ## Analysis